 This award from the Systematics, Evolution & Biodiversity Section (SysEB) is named in honor of Dr. Robert E. Snodgrass, a leader in insect morphology.
-It recognizes outstanding research by a graduate student who hascompleted a research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution.
+It recognizes outstanding research by a PhD student who has completed a research thesis or dissertation in arthropod morphology, systematics, taxonomy, or evolution.
 This award consists of a certificate and cash award.
 The recipient is presented with the award at the SysEB Section meeting of the ESA Annual Meeting.

 Nominations may be made by anyone, although self-nominations are encouraged.
 A nomination package consists of one pdf file (name the file with your full name in the format “last_name, first_name”), and must include:

 - One-page letter of nomination that includes a narrative by the candidate describing eligibility credentials

 - Curriculum Vitae

 - Excerpts from the student's research thesis or dissertation, along with a scanned copy of the approval page signed by a college official or advisor

 - Two confidential letters of recommendation (as a pdf file preferred) from faculty members who can comment critically on the aspects of creativity and innovation of the thesis or dissertation and its overall contribution and impact.
 These letters as a pdf file should be sent to the current past President of the SysEB Section: Christopher Beatty (email@example.com)